ShayanEm/Unix-Socket-Demo/README.md

     $ ./executable arguments

     Replace `executable-name` with the name of the server or client executable, and `command-line-arguments` with the appropriate command-line arguments.
 Run server before client.
-    Ex:
+Replace `/path` with the path where you want to create the socket.

+    For server:

-    $ ./server /path &
+    $ ./server /path/socket &

+    For client:

-    $ ./client /path ARGUMENT
+    $ ./client /path/socket COMMAND

 ## Installation and Setup Docker
 Before you can build and run the Dockerfile, you need to install the necessary tools and libraries.
 Here’s how you can do it: